 According to the graphic above, automated testing leads to continuous integration, which in turn leads to continuous delivery.
 Cloud services, along with continuous delivery and the culture of psychological safety, all generally contribute to better SDO performance at MentorMate.
 This in turn is the reason for improved organizational performance on a larger scale.

-At MentorMate, we incorporate the usage of both technical and non-technical metrics in order to provide better products and services to our clients and their users.
+At MentorMate, we incorporate the usage of both technical and non-technical metrics and KPIs in order to provide better products and services to our clients and their users.
 We are also investing our efforts, time, and finance in automation wherever possible.
 This allows us to reduce human error and achieve better results.

 This post was written in collaboration with MentorMate’s Cloud & DevOps Manager Daniel Rankov.